Gemma 4 Guides

 Where to Access Gemma 4

-• Google AI Studio — hosted 31B and 26B A4B, no local setup required
+- Google AI Studio — hosted access for selected Gemma 4 variants, no local setup required

 All weights are Apache 2.0 licensed — no MAU limits, no usage restrictions, commercial use permitted without additional terms.